Buying real estate in Ghana?

 Do foreigners face extra challenges in Ghana right now?

-The main legal restriction is that foreigners cannot hold freehold land in Ghana and are limited to leasehold interests of up to 50 years under the Land Act 2020, which means you are essentially renting the land long-term rather than owning it outright.
+The main legal restriction is that under Ghana's Land Act 2020 (Act 1036), non-Ghanaian citizens cannot hold freehold interest in land and are typically limited to leasehold interests of up to 50 years, which means you will not own the land outright but will hold a lease that can usually be renewed.

 We will tell you more in our blog article about foreigner property ownership in Ghana.

-Sources and methodology: we relied on the Ghana Land Act 2020 and cross-referenced with practical guidance from the GIPC Real Estate Sector Report.
-We also incorporated feedback from legal professionals and our own advisory work with foreign buyers.
-This ensures our guidance reflects both law and practice.
+Sources and methodology: we based foreign ownership rules on the primary text of the Ghana Land Act 2020, cross-verified via the Parliament of Ghana repository.
+We supplemented with practical guidance from the GIPC Real Estate Sector Report and our own advisory experience with foreign buyers.

 Do banks lend to foreigners in Ghana in 2026?

-As of early 2026, mortgage financing is available to foreign buyers in Ghana, but it is selective and typically offered through specialized diaspora mortgage products from banks like Absa and Access Bank rather than standard local home loans.
+As of early 2026, mortgage financing is available to foreign buyers in Ghana, but it is selective and limited to a handful of major banks that offer dedicated diaspora or non-resident home loan products, such as Absa Bank Ghana and Access Bank Ghana.

-Foreign buyers in Ghana can generally expect loan-to-value ratios of 50% to 70% (meaning you need a 30% to 50% down payment), with interest rates currently ranging from 18% to 25% depending on the lender and your income documentation.
+Foreign buyers in Ghana can typically expect loan-to-value ratios of around 50% to 70% (meaning you will need a down payment of 30% to 50%), with interest rates currently in the range of 18% to 28% depending on the bank, your income currency, and your risk profile, though these rates may ease further as the Bank of Ghana's policy rate continues to come down from its January 2026 level of 15.5%.

 You can also read our latest update about mortgage and interest rates in Ghana.